ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 In this post I'll give a step-by-step explanation on how I build and publish my Hugo blog site to GitHub Pages using Azure Pipelines.

-I'm using [Hugo](https://gohugo.io) to create my blog site. Ìt lets me create my posts in markdown and with a simple command generate a static website.
+I'm using [Hugo](https://gohugo.io) to create my blog site.
+It lets me create my posts in markdown and with a simple command generate a static website.
 This website is hosted on my personal [GitHub Pages](https://pages.github.com/) site.
 GitHub Pages allows me to turn content in a git repository into a website.

 My goal was to publish changes to my blog whenever I push a change to the master branch of my blog repository.
-Before I go into the details of how I did this, lets first have a look at what I started with.
+Before I go into the details of how I did this, let’s first have a look at what I started with.

 I used the instructions on [Hosting Hugo site on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/) to create 2 git repositories.
 1. A `blog` repository containing my markdown files, Hugo templates and theme, etc.